-Without spoiling too much, the show is a raw take on being a teen today, from the way social media rules high school and the aftershocks of a student’s suicide.
+Without spoiling too much, the show (which just scored nine Tony nominations, including best musical) is a raw take on being a teen today, from the way social media rules high school and the aftershocks of a student’s suicide.
 It’s about how one white lie can spiral out of control.
 Plus, it boasts a sensational musical score, with Atlantic Records‘ original cast album debuting at No. 8 on the Billboard 200 — a rare honor for a Broadway recording.

 SiriusXM hosted a Town Hall at the Music Box Theatre with the cast and creators of Dear Evan Hansen, and Platt shared his favorite songs after host Julie James jokes he has “practically every song in the show.”

 “I’ll say without fail it’s exciting to sing Waving Through a Window, because everybody has come to know and love that song so much, and I think everybody comes into the theater really excited to hear it, and I feel a great responsibility to deliver that song to them,” Platt said.
 “It also just sets up the character of Evan in such an incredible way in that you are so fully and completely on his side when you hear what he’s really feeling, and you relate to him so immediately.”

 And then there’s If I Could Tell Her, a ballad of (at the time) unrequited love sung by Platt and Laura Dreyfuss, who plays his crush Zoe, the dead teen’s struggling sister.